Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 <br/>
 #### Adding annotations through the web client
-On the web, adding annotations is as easy as clicking the `Annotations` button in the upper right corner, which is available from any Project, Folder, or File entity page.
+To add annotations through the web client, click the `Annotations` button in the upper right corner on a Project, Folder, or File page.

 <img src="/assets/images/annotation-button.png">

-This pops up a table of all existing annotations.
-Click the `Edit` button to add, delete, or modify the annotations.
+Click the `Edit` button in the resulting table to add, delete, or modify annotations.

 <img src="/assets/images/annotation-box.png">

-Now, you are able to enter a key (the name of the annotation), select the type, and enter a value.
-Lastly, click `Save` to store the annotations for this entity.
+Start by entering a Key (the name of the annotation), select the type (text, integer etc.,), and enter the Value.
+For example Key=assay - Value=RNA-seq.
+Click `Save` to store the annotations for this entity.

 <img src="/assets/images/annotation-edit-box.png">

+To enter multiple Values for a single Key click `Enter` with the cursor in the Value field.
+(need image)

 <br/>